ksnortum/find-words-java/README.md

-# README for scrabble-words-java
+# README for find-words-java

-**scrabble-words-java** is a JavaFX implementation of my project [scrabble-words](https://github.com/ksnortum/scrabble-words), originally written in Perl as a command line program.
+**find-words-java** is a JavaFX implementation of my project [scrabble-words](https://github.com/ksnortum/scrabble-words), originally written in Perl as a command line program.
 It takes the information you supply about the tiles in your hand and returns a list of possible words to play, sorted by highest score.

 The app now has crossword and Wordle modes where it will suggest words for those games too.

-The app has now been re-rewritten in Python ([find-words-python](https://github.com/ksnortum/find-words-python)).
-The intent is that the Java and Python projects will stay functionally in sync (we'll see).
+The app has now been re-rewritten in Python ([find-words-python](https://github.com/ksnortum/find-words-python)) and for a live website [find-words-web](https://github.com/ksnortum/find-words-web).
+The intent is that all projects will stay functionally in sync (we'll see).

 ## Requirements